Harrybrooke Park schedules ‘Who Are You Carrying?’

 Lewis, a 30-year-old Navy SEAL, was killed 11 years ago this year, by an improvised explosive device during a combat mission in Baghdad.

 Lewis’ mother, Jean Mariano of New Milford, is a Gold Star mother, will attend the event.

-Participants will complete a Workout of the Day (WOD) that will benefit the park and Help Our Military Heroes, and wear a T-shirt with the name of a fallen hero on their back, that they carry with them every day, and will do their WOD in that person’s honor.
+Participants will wear a T-shirt with the name of a fallen hero on their back, that they carry with them every day, and will do their workout in that person’s honor.